superdesk/web-publisher/docs/manual/admin_interface/website_management.rst

    :alt: 5) Site menus
    :align: center

-In navigations (5), it is possible to create dynamic site menus, so they can be changed/adjusted by site editors (and not technical people exclusivelly).
+In navigations (5), it is possible to create dynamic site menus, so they can be changed/adjusted by site editors (and not technical people exclusively).

 .. image:: 06.png
    :alt: 6) Manage site navigation
    :align: center

-Navigation menu consists on menu items that can be either route based (Politics, Business etc), or leading to custom url.
+Navigation menu consists of menu items that can be either route-based (Politics, Business etc), or leading to a custom url.
 Each of these *menu items* is defined by name, label, parent, route (pre-defined in previous step) and/or uri.

 .. image:: 07.png
    :alt: 7) Manage webhooks